Blueberry Mini Muffins

 - Additional sugar, optional

-- In a mixing bowl, cream butter and sugar.
-Add eggs, buttermilk and vanilla; mix well.
-Combine flour, baking soda, baking powder and salt; stir into the creamed mixture just until moistened.
-Fold in blueberries (batter will be thick).
-Fill greased or paper-lined miniature muffin cups with about a tablespoon of batter.
+- Fill greased or paper-lined miniature muffin cups with about a tablespoon of batter.
 Sprinkle with sugar if desired.
-Bake at 400° for 10-15 minutes or until muffins test done.
-Cool for 5 minutes before removing from pan to a wire rack.
-Yield: 7 dozen.
+Bake at 400° for 10-15 minutes or until a toothpick inserted in muffin comes out clean.
+Cool for 5 minutes before removing from pans to wire racks.